Distinctive Feature Codec: An Adaptive Efficient Speech Representation for Depression Detection: Ablation Study and Discussion

-\section{Generalization to Out-of-Domain and Code-Switched Speech}
+\subsection{Generalization to Out-of-Domain and Code-Switched Speech}

 To evaluate the generalization capability of our model beyond English and the LibriSpeech training domain, we conduct a zero-shot inference experiment on the SEAME dataset~\cite{lyu2010seame}, a 200-hour spontaneous Mandarin-English code-switching corpus widely used in multilingual speech research.
-SEAME poses three primary challenges,1.Conversational spontaneity: frequent disfluencies (hesitations, overlaps, false starts) and colloquial prosody.2.Telephony distortions and environmental noise: low-bitrate channel artifacts and background sounds typical of mobile or landline settings.3.Cross-lingual code-switching: rapid alternation between Mandarin and English within utterances
+SEAME poses three primary challenges: (i) Conversational spontaneity: frequent disfluencies (hesitations, overlaps, false starts) and colloquial prosody; (ii) Telephony distortions and environmental noise: low-bitrate channel artifacts and background sounds typical of mobile or landline settings; (iii) Cross-lingual code-switching: rapid alternation between Mandarin and English within utterances.

 Without any fine-tuning, we directly apply our Distinctive Codec model trained on LibriSpeech to a subset of 50 utterances randomly selected from SEAME.
-The evaluation focuses on PSEQ, which serves as the primary perceptual quality metric and correlates strongly with both intelligibility and signal fidelity.
+The evaluation focuses on PESQ, which serves as the primary perceptual quality metric and correlates strongly with both intelligibility and signal fidelity.

-Under a low token rate setting (9.5 Hz), our model achieves a PSEQ score of 1.4214, significantly outperforming SpeechTokenizer's PSEQ score of 1.0695 under the same configuration.
+Under a low token rate setting (9.5 Hz), our model achieves a PESQ score of 1.4214, significantly outperforming SpeechTokenizer's PESQ score of 1.0695 under the same configuration.
 This substantial improvement demonstrates that the proposed distinctive feature-based tokenization not only preserves critical acoustic cues in the English domain but also exhibits robust transferability to unseen languages and mixed-lingual acoustic conditions.

 These results provide empirical evidence that Distinctive Codec retains perceptually significant information in cross-lingual and code-switched scenarios, supporting its potential as a universal speech tokenizer across diverse linguistic domains.